thisisnsh/aithing/README.md

 - hover over ai thing
 - click on the plus icon

-- what is income statement?
+- explain income statement briefly
 - modify that from millions to billions
 - DO NOT WAITTTTTT